tpm2-software/tpm2-tools/man/tpm2_policyauthvalue.1.md

 # EXAMPLES

 We want to authenticate using the TPM objects plaintext authentication value.
-While we could authenticate with an ephermal password session, in this example we will authenticate with the plaintext passphrase in  a policy session instead using the **tpm2_policyauthvalue**(1) tool.
+While we could authenticate with an ephemeral password session, in this example we will authenticate with the plaintext passphrase in  a policy session instead using the **tpm2_policyauthvalue**(1) tool.